glycerine/fisherexact/README.md

 https://en.wikipedia.org/wiki/Fisher%27s_exact_test

-For comparison, we provide a ChiSquared implementation based on gonum/cephes calculations.
+For comparison, we provide a Chi-squared test implementation based on gonum/cephes calculations.
 The small cephes subpackage (Netlib code by Stephen Mosher) required was copied in to avoid depending